MIPS/ndk/docs/user/standalone_toolchain.md

 Working with Clang
 ------------------

-Clang binaries are automatically included in standalone toolchains created with the new tool.
+Clang binaries are automatically included in standalone toolchains.

-Note: Clang binaries are copied along with the GCC ones, because they rely on the same assembler, linker, headers, libraries, and C++ STL implementation.
+Note: GCC binaries are also included, because Clang relies on the same assembler, linker, headers, libraries included in the GCC distribution.

 This operation also installs two wrapper scripts, named `clang` and `clang++`, under `<install-dir>/bin`.
 These scripts invoke the `clang` binary with the